 One sector that labor shortages have severely affected is the healthcare industry.
-In November 2020, over 1,000 hospitals in the U.S. were critically short on staff, and officials only expected this number to grow.
-Similarly, nearly 60% of optometry offices do not have enough staff to operate to their full potential.
+In November 2020, over 1,000 hospitals in the U.S. were critically short on staff, and officials only expected this number to grow.² Similarly, according to The 2021 Optometry Healthcare Business Insights Report, nearly 60% of optometry offices do not have enough staff to operate to their full potential, (to read our latest optometry healthcare business insights, check out our ebook here).

 Why Is There a Staffing Shortage in the Healthcare Industry?